70 Chestnut Street, Lewistown, PA 17044 | (717) 248-0165

 A source water assessment report is available at our office that provides more detailed information such as potential sources of contamination.
 A summary of our water system’s susceptibility to potential sources of contamination can be viewed below.

-MCMA's response to the Environmental Protection Agency's updated Lead and Copper Rule.
+MCMA's response to the Environmental Protection Agencies updated Lead and Copper Rule.

-Service Line Inventory searchable spreadsheets for 4440010, 4440018 (Hawstone), contain the best available information on the customer accounts within MCMA's water system.
+Service Line Inventory searchable spreadsheets for 4440010, and 4440018 (Hawstone), contain the best available information on the customer accounts within MCMA's water system.
 You can search for your service line by Service / Street Address.
+Click here for a look - up guide.

 Lead is a common naturally occurring metallic element that can be found in air, soil, and water.
 It is also a powerful toxin that is harmful to human health.
 Lead was commonly used in gasoline and paint until the 1970s and is still sometimes found in products such as ceramics, batteries, ammunition, and cosmetics.
 Lead was used for centuries in plumbing because of its pliability and resistance to leaks; lead's chemical symbol, Pb, is derived from the Latin word for plumbing.